 In most areas of the Philippines, as well as many other places in Asia and Europe, UHT milk is the only milk you can buy from the stores.
 UHT stands for either “ultra-high temperature processing” or “ultra-heat treatment”, whichever you prefer.

-UHT milk was invented in the 1960s, became generally available in the 1970s, and I consumed my first “box” of UHT milk in 1983.
+Someone invented UHT milk in the 1960s.
+It became generally available in the 1970s and I consumed my first “box” of UHT milk in 1983.

 Dairy fresh milk has a very limited shelf life requiring refrigeration and usually only for a few days.
 The reason?
 The milk is only pasteurized and homogenized.
 UHT milk, however, has a shelf life of six to nine months at room temperature.
-Once opened and refrigerated, that shelf life reduces to a few days, but then it’s already being consumed.
-Dairy fresh milk will go bad in the refrigerator even if unopened, within two weeks.
+Once opened and refrigerated, that shelf life drops to a few days, but then it’s already being consumed.
+Dairy fresh milk will go bad in the refrigerator, even if unopened, within a couple of weeks.

 The modern consumer tends to throw out more spoiled milk than consumers from developing nations where distribution of dairy fresh milk isn’t practical.

 When you live in places like the United States, you tend to get used to the way dairy fresh milk tastes.
 It’s pasteurized and homogenized cow milk.
 Goat milk tastes different, as does the milk from other animals.